mohwa/seogi/README.md

 # seogi

-This library improved use way console api so you will able to use them more better and more simplity and you can use similarly to existing console api.
+This library improved use way console api so you will able to use them more better and more simplity and you can use similarly like existing console api.

 # Install